MehdiJmlkh/Deep-Learning-Course-Homeworks-S2024/README.md

 - **Simple GPT**:
 The objective of this notebook is to create and train a decoder-only model, which is a custom and scaled-down version of GPT, using a dataset consisting of dialogues from the TV series Friends.

+- **MLM and Sequence Classification with BERT**:
+In this notebook, we use the "rotten_tomatoes" dataset from `HuggingFace`, which contains movie reviews, to perform two tasks: Masked Language Modeling (MLM) and building a classifier to differentiate between positive and negative reviews.
+We utilize a smaller, customized version of BERT to ensure efficient and feasible training.

 To be completed ...